purew/Parallel-Optimizer-Library/README.md

 is infeasible due to the large search-space.

 It is implemented using C++11 and its native multithreading capabilities.
-My plans are to also implement OpenMPI which would make this library far more useful for computer clusters.
+My plan is to also implement OpenMPI which would make this library far more useful for computer clusters.

 It is evolving and the API should not be considered final in any way yet.